ReDI-School/js-berlin-2022-spring/lesson14.md

 ### Bonus

-Continue with Excercise 3, add an `onclick` event to each of the movie images to redirect the user to the movie trailer.
+Continue with Task 3, add an `onclick` event to each of the movie images to redirect the user to the movie trailer.

 You could also add style (widht, height, padding, background color, etc) to the created elements so it looks more friendly to the user.